kyma-project/kyma/docs/kyma/04-07-upgrade.md

 >**CAUTION:** Before you upgrade your Kyma deployment to a newer version, check the release notes of the target release for migration guides.
 If the target release comes with a migration guide, make sure to follow it closely.
 If you upgrade to a newer release without performing the steps described in the migration guide, you can compromise the functionality of your cluster or make it unusable altogether.

 Upgrading Kyma is the process of migrating from one version of the software to a newer release.
-This operation depends on release artifacts listed in the target release folder of the [GCS bucket](https://storage.cloud.google.com/kyma-prow-artifacts/) and migration guides delivered with the target release.
+This operation depends on release artifacts of target release and migration guides delivered with the target release.

 To upgrade to a version that is several releases newer than the version you're currently using, you must move up to the desired release incrementally.
 You can skip patch releases.